 Eggenberg Castle

-3 km from the city of Graz is the magnificent Eggenberg Palace and Park Ensemble.
-Through the park, which is called the Planet Garden, a wide road leads to the castle, surrounded by majestic Catalps and tulip trees.
-Peacock is walking near the walls of the castle, now and then spreading their colorful tails with a fan.
-The castle seemed to have left the fabulous pages.
-It has almost no electricity, and in the evenings it is illuminated by candles.
-Heat is maintained with the help of stoves.
+The magnificent Eggenberg Palace and Park Complex is located 3 km from the city of Graz.
+Through the park, called the Garden of Planets, a wide road leads to the castle, surrounded by majestic catalpa and tulip trees.
+Peacocks are strolling around the castle walls, fanning their colorful tails every now and then.
+The castle seemed to have descended from fairy-tale pages.
+There is almost no electricity in it, and in the evenings it is illuminated by candles.
+The heat is maintained by stoves.

 Eggenberg Castle